meilleur777/BluesDataSet/IR_System/README.md

 # Blues Artist Information Retrieval System

-A Boolean Information Retrieval (IR) system for searching through blues artist text data.
-This system allows you to perform complex searches with Boolean operators (AND, OR, NOT) to find relevant information about blues musicians.
+A Boolean Information Retrieval system for searching through blues artist text data.
+This system allows you to perform simple searches with Boolean operators (AND, OR, NOT) to find relevant information about blues musicians.

 ## Features